-Cost and/or Accountability report preparers may be employees of the provider or persons who have been contracted by the provider for the purpose of cost and/or accountability report preparation.
+Cost and/or Accountability report preparers may be employees of the provider or persons who have been contracted by the provider for cost and/or accountability report preparation.
 Outside preparers may not be listed as either Entity or Financial contacts.
 NO EXEMPTIONS from the cost report training requirements will be granted.